 next up previous [pdf]

-Next: The preconditioned solver Up: PRECONDITIONING THE REGULARIZATION Previous: Importance of scaling
+Next: Choice of a unitless Up: PRECONDITIONING THE REGULARIZATION Previous: Importance of scaling

 You better make your residuals IID!

 In the statistical literature is a concept that repeatedly arises, the idea that some statistical variables are IID, namely Independent, Identically Distributed.
-In practice we'll see many random looking variables, some much closer than others to IID.
-Theoretically, the ID part of IID means the random variables come from identical probability functions.
+In practice, we see many random-looking variables, some much closer than others to IID.
+Theoretically, the ID part of IID means the random variables come from Identical probability Density functions.
 In practice, the ID part mostly means the variables have the same variance.
-The ``I'' before the ID means that the variables are statistically independent of one another.
-In the subject area of this book, signals, images, and earth volumes, the ``I'' before the ID means that our residual spaces are white - have all frequencies present in roughly equal amounts.
+The ``I'' before the ID means the variables are statistically Independent of one another.
+Neighboring values should not be positively correlated, meaning low frequencies are present.
+In the subject area of this book, signals, images, and Earth volumes, the ``I'' before the ID means our residual spaces are white--have all frequencies present in roughly equal amounts.
 In other words the ``I'' means the statistical variables have no significant correlation in time or space.
+Chapter [*] gives a method of finding a filter as a model styler (regularizer) that accomplishes this goal.
 IID random variables have fairly uniform variance in both physical space and in Fourier space.

 IID random variables have uniform variance in both physical space and Fourier space.

-In a geophysical project it is important the residual between observed data and theoretical data is not far from IID.
-We fit the data difference by minimizing the sum of the squared residuals, so if any collection of residuals is small, their squares are really small, so such regression equations are effectively ignored.
-We would hardly ever want that.
-Consider reflection seismograms.
-They get weak at late time.
-So even with a bad fit the difference between real and theoretical seismograms is necessarly weak at late times.
-We don't want the data at late times to be ignored.
-So we boost up the residual there.
-We choose $ \bold W$ to be a diagonal matrix that boosts late times in the regression $ \bold 0 \approx \bold r = \bold W(\bold F\bold m-\bold d)$
+In a geophysical project, it is important the residual between observed data and modeled data is not far from IID.
+To raw residuals, we should apply weights and filters to get IID residuals.
+We minimize sums of squares of residuals.
+If any residuals are small, the squares are tiny, so such regression equations are effectively ignored.
+We would hardly ever want residuals ignored.
+Echo seismograms get weak at late time.
+So, even with a bad fit, the difference between real and theoretical seismograms is necessarily weak at late times.
+We do not want the data at late times to be ignored.
+So, we boost up the residual there.
+We choose $ \bold W$ to be a diagonal matrix that boosts late times in the regression $ \bold 0 \approx \bold r = \bold W(\bold F\bold m-\bold d)$ .

 An example with too much low (spatial) frequency in a residual might arise in a topographic study.
 It is not unusual for the topographic wavelength to exceed the survey size.
-Here we should choose $ \bold W$ to be a filter to boost up the higher frequencies.
-Perhaps $ \bold W$ should contain a derivative or a Laplacian.
-If you set up and solve a data modeling problem and then find $ \bold r$ is not IID, you should consider changing your $ \bold W$ .
+Here, we should choose $ \bold W$ to be a filter to boost up the higher frequencies.
+Perhaps, $ \bold W$ should contain a derivative or a Laplacian.
+If you set up and solve a data-modeling problem and then find $ \bold r $ is not IID, you should consider changing your $ \bold W$ .
+Chapter [*] provides a systematic approach to whitening residuals.

-Now let us include regularization $ \bold 0 \approx \bold A \bold m$ and a preconditioning variable $ \bold p$ .
-We have our data fitting goal and our model styling goal, the first with a residual $ \bold r_d$ in data space, the second with a residual $ \bold r_m$ in model space.
-We have had to choose a regularization operator $ \bold A$ and a scaling factor $ \epsilon$ .
+Now, let us include regularization $ \bold 0 \approx \bold A \bold m$ and a preconditioning variable $ \bold p$ .
+We have our data-fitting goal and our model-styling goal; the first with a residual $ \bold r_d$ in data space, the second with a residual $ \bold r_m$ in model space.
+We have had to choose a regularization operator $ \bold A = \bold S^{-1}$ and a scaling factor $ \epsilon$ .

 This system of two regressions could be packed into one; the two residual vectors stacked on top of each other, likewise the operators $ \bold F$ and $ \epsilon \bold I$ .
-The IID notion seems to apply to this unified system.
-That gives us a clue how we should have chosen the regularization operator $ \bold A$ .
-Not only should $ \bold r_d$ be IID, but also should $ \bold r_m$ .
-But within a scale $ \epsilon$ , $ \bold r_m=\bold p$ .
-Thus the preconditioning variable is not simply something to speed computational convergence.
+The IID notion seems to apply to this unified system which gives us a clue as to how we should have chosen the regularization operator $ \bold A$ .
+Not only should $ \bold r_d$ be IID, but also should $ \bold r_m$ --within a scale $ \epsilon$ , $ \bold r_m=\bold p$ .
+Thus, the preconditioning variable is not simply something to speed computational convergence.
 It is a variable that should be IID.
 If it is not coming out that way, we should consider changing $ \bold A$ .
-Chapter [*] addresses the task of chosing an $ \bold A$ so that $ \bold r_m$ comes out IID.
+Chapter [*] addresses the task of choosing an $ \bold A$ , so $ \bold r_m$ comes out IID.

-We should choose a weighting function (and/or operator) $ \bold W$ so data residuals are IID.
-We should also choose our regularization operator $ \bold A$ so the precondioning variable $ \bold p$ comes out IID.
+We should choose a weighting function (and/or operator) $ \bold W$ , so data residuals are IID.
+We should also choose our regularization operator $ \bold A = \bold S^{-1}$ so the preconditioning variable $ \bold p$ comes out IID.

 next up previous [pdf]

-Next: The preconditioned solver Up: PRECONDITIONING THE REGULARIZATION Previous: Importance of scaling
+Next: Choice of a unitless Up: PRECONDITIONING THE REGULARIZATION Previous: Importance of scaling